 Scientists found that approximately 33 percent of ants genes are shared with humans.
 Ants parallel the way our society functions, as strange as that may sound.

 Ants belong to the order Hymenoptera, comprising of sawflies to bees.
 They are social creatures that live together in large colonies.
 Queen ants lead the colony and are the sole reproducers, and workers, or female ants, perform many duties amongst looking for food or protecting other ants.

 But think about it: humans are assigned jobs or tasks that structure them into ‘classes’ and have a boss figure in their workforce.
 The ant colony is similarly structured in a way that is innate and natural to follow.

 People study ants to understand the functions of evolutionary societies.
 They study where each ant plays a role, either as an ant that is lazy or doing work; just like humans would.
 And much like humans, ants main purpose is to survive and help each other.

 “Ants only want one thing: a thriving colony.
 It doesn’t sound so bad, but they pursue that goal with robotic logic.
 Everything they do is to preserve the colony.
 Even the queen is servant to their one goal, often being prevented from seeing the light of day by her own daughters.”

-There is a lot to unfold about ants, but with every new discovery, we may be able to learn a thing or two from them and how they coexist with humans.
+There is a lot to unfold about ants, but with every discovery, we may learn a thing or two from them and how they coexist with humans.
 As with our next encounters, they won’t be ant-ics, but an insect we can hopefully grow to tolerate or even appreciate.